-- Circumstances details such as your work and family situation, age, and any upcoming life changes which can have a bearing on your future needs - Financial position they will need a summary of your assets and liabilities, income and expenditure, and your tax status - Needs and aspirations understanding your objectives and needs, and what you want your investments to achieve over a certain period of time - Your knowledge and experience they will need to assess your understanding of the risks attached to the services we offer - Your attitude to risk and capacity for loss they will also need to assess your willingness and ability to take risk in your portfolio.
+- Circumstances details such as your work and family situation, age, and any upcoming life changes which can have a bearing on your future needs - Financial position we will need a summary of your assets and liabilities, income and expenditure, and your tax status - Needs and aspirations understanding your objectives and needs, and what you want your investments to achieve over a certain period of time - Your knowledge and experience we will assess your understanding of the risks attached to the services we offer - Your attitude to risk and capacity for loss we will assess your willingness and ability to take risk in your portfolio.

 The level of return you could potentially achieve will depend on how much risk you are prepared and able to take and how your investments perform.
-They will discuss each option with you to help determine which one would best suit your circumstances.
+We will discuss each option with you to help determine which one would best suit your circumstances.

-For charities, trusts and corporates they will need to understand the objectives as well as the capacity for loss and attitude to risk of the trustees and/or key decision makers.
+For charities, trusts and corporates we will need to understand the objectives as well as the capacity for loss and attitude to risk of the trustees and/or key decision makers.